reeddunkle/Codjo/Talking_Points/Style_Reminders.md

 Logic
 ----

 All things equal, your code should be have a logical flow to it.
 If you're parsing an array, start with the left side and move to the right.
-If you're declaring the three variables, `low` `mid` and `high`, declare them in that order.
+If you're declaring the three variables, `low`, `mid`, and `high`, declare them in that order.

 Here's an example from one of the code snippets below.
 It begins by initalizing these variables: